Best Ultralight Windbreaker Jacket 2026

 Ultralight windbreaker jackets for hiking & backpacking

-This guide will help you find the best lightweight windbreaker jacket for your hiking, backpacking, climbing, and running needs.
+This buyers guide will help connect you to the best ultralight windbreaker jacket for your hiking, backpacking, climbing, and running needs.
 We’ve scoured the internet and are confident that this is the finest crop of ultralight wind shirts, all of which weigh less than five ounces.
 The average windbreaker in our guide weighs just three ounces, likely the lightest assortment among all online gear reviewers.

 The lightweight windbreaker jackets in this guide were selected based on a mixture of meticulous product info comparisons, backcountry testing, and decades of outdoor industry and gear review savvy.
 We know a good wind breaker when we see one, and we’re confident you don’t need something heavier than what’s right here in this buyer’s guide.